 EU NAVFOR assets also support UN Food and Agriculture Organization (FAO)’s programmes to monitor fishing activity in the area.

-EU NAVFOR is based on Decisions by the Council of the European Union in accordance with relevant United Nations Security Council Resolutions (UNSCR) and International Law.
+EU NAVFOR is based on European Union Council Resolutions, which in turn are based on United Nations Security Council Resolutions (UNSCR) and international law.

-The transfer of the Operational Headquarters (OHQ) from the British city of Northwood to the Rota Naval Base, in Cadiz, was formalized on the March 29, 2019, following the departure of the United Kingdom from the European Union.
+The transfer of the Operational Headquarters (OHQ) from the British city of Northwood, London (United Kingdom) to the Rota Naval Base in Cadiz, Spain, was formalised on 29 March 2019, following the United Kingdom's exit from the European Union.

-The Commander of the Operation is in charge of the OHQ, ready to be employed at any time and to exercise command of any operation or mision under the Common Security and Defence Policy.
-This command has been assumed by the Spanish Mayor General of Marine Infantry, Antonio Planells Palau.
+The Operation Commander leads the ES-OHQ, which is ready to be used at all times, and to exercise command of any operation or mission of the Common Security and Defence Policy.
+This command was assumed by Vice Admiral Ignacio Villanueva Serrano on 23rd November 2023 in Rota.

 2021